runtimeverification/k/pending-documentation.md

 ### `prec` attribute

-Consider the following naive attempt at creating a language whos syntax allows two types of variables: Names that contain underbars, and names that contain sharps/hashes/pound-signs:
+Consider the following naive attempt at creating a language what syntax that allows two types of variables: names that contain underbars, and names that contain sharps/hashes/pound-signs:

 ```k